Skip to main content

 AWS CLI

-The Cognito CognitoClientId can be found in the FormKiQ CloudFormation Outputs.
+The Cognito CognitoClientId can be found in the FormKiQ CloudFormation outputs.

 Cognito CloudFormation Outputs